top of page

 Capacity and Readiness: The Distinction Leaders Must Master Before Performance Season

-The Distinction Leaders Must Master Before Performance Season: The Distinction Leaders Must Master Before Performance Season
+The Distinction Leaders Must Master Before Performance Season: Unlocking Potential Through Capacity and Readiness

-Every year, as performance reviews approach, leaders all around the world sit with the same question.
-What is the real story behind each person’s performance this year?
+Every year, as performance reviews approach, leaders around the world grapple with the same question: What is the real story behind each person’s performance this year?

-The distinction becomes even more important now.
-Performance season is not only a moment of evaluation.
-It is a moment of reflection, correction, and future alignment.
-It is a chance to see people with fresh eyes.
+This distinction is crucial.
+Performance season is not just about evaluation; it’s a moment for reflection, correction, and future alignment.
+It’s a chance to see people with fresh eyes.

 Understanding this distinction changes everything.